olmesm/jsq/README.md

 JQ is a brilliant tool but having to lookup the syntax everytime you use it sucks.
 Javascript is pretty flexible, well known, and allows for a functional flavour.

-The purpose is to make a more intuitive and maintainable JQ, sacrificing binary size and potentially succinctness.
+JSQ aims to be a more intuitive and maintainable JQ, sacrificing binary size and potentially succinctness.

 ## Goals